 Would you like to secure your export control through a compliance management system?
 Would you like to set up an export control system?
 Do you want to avoid errors in customs values and customs declarations?
-Your contact persons for all questions regarding export control are:
+Your contact persons for all questions regarding foreign trade law in Germany are:

 Please do not hesitate to contact us.
 You can best reach us by e-mail (email@example.com) or by telephone (+49 69 76 75 77 80).